Decoding Redox Reactions: Identifying Oxidation and Reduction

 HCl(aq) + NaOH(aq) → NaCl(aq) + H₂O(l)

 Analysis: No change in oxidation states occurs.
-This is a non-redox reaction, specifically an acid-base neutralization reaction Simple, but easy to overlook.
-Surprisingly effective..
+This is a non-redox reaction, specifically an acid-base neutralization reaction That's the part that actually makes a difference..

 Example 4: Displacement Reaction